codatio/codat-docs/docs/integrations/accounting/xero/xero-app-partner-program.md

 Xero’s technical requirements can be complex and vary by use case.
 Codat’s products take care of many of Xero’s requirements for you, but there are some that require you to take action.

-We recommend working closely with the Codat team to ensure Xero’s technical requirements are addressed during your implementation.
+We recommend working closely with Codat to ensure Xero’s technical requirements are addressed during your implementation.

 #### Xero’s commercial framework

 Xero may have a fee structure for your use case.
-For guidance on Xero fees, please speak with your Codat account team.
+For guidance on Xero fees, please speak to your Codat account manager.